 Bourne House is in the village of Durrington, which lies on the edge of the World Heritage Site of Stonehenge.
 Durrington is a small but thriving community.

 Bourne House is a children’s home for two young people who have emotional and behavioural needs, underpinned by trauma and attachment difficulties.
-We believe that in order to effectively understand and support children who have experienced trauma, an environment in which they can feel safe and loved is key, and this is exactly what we provide.
+We believe that in order to effectively understand and support children and young people who have experienced trauma and Adverse Childhood Experiences (ACEs), an environment in which they can feel safe and loved is key, and this is exactly what we provide.

 “This is brilliant – just like home.
 I did not want to come here and now I am so glad I did.
 The manager and the team are fun, and I might even think about doing some education.”

 The ethos of Bourne House is very much characterised by a ‘can do’ attitude.
 Adults share the value of creating a home for young people that reflects a family atmosphere.
 Adults at Bourne House are skilled in supporting children and young people who have experienced trauma, ACEs and have attachment difficulties to support in reaching the potential of each individual child.
 Bourne House is firmly based on an integrated therapeutic model, with all adults well trained in working with children and young people providing a loving and nurturing home, with positive routines and consistency.
 Therefore, we place significant importance for our children.
 The young person’s voice is very important, and adults are keen to involve the young people in the day to day running of the home.

 “The social worker started by saying what the home have achieved is ‘amazing’ and the quality and standard of care was very good.”

 Regulation 44 comments, September 2019